Empirical View

 In the time series plot below I show child mortality over the long run.
 Today child mortality in industrialized countries is below 5 per 1,000 live births.
 The time series plot shows that these low mortality rates are a very recent development, and in pre-modern countries child mortality rates were between 300 and 500 per 1,000 live births.
 In the late 19th century, every second child in Germany died before its fifth birthday.
 In developing countries the health of children is quickly improving – but child mortality is still much higher than in developed countries.

 A second interesting characteristic that is immediately noticeable is that the series are very ‘spikey’ in the 19th century and are then much smoother in the 20th century.
 This is partly because the data quality is improving over time but it also shows how frequent crises were in pre-modern times.
 The decline of crises is an important aspect of improving ‘living standards’.
-In the ‘Our World in Data’ entry on food price volatility you find a long-run series of food price volatility in Pisa that shows how frequent food crises were.
+In our entry on food price volatility you find a long-run series in Pisa that shows how frequent food crises were.
 In the following plot you can see what these and other crises – epidemics or wars, for example – meant for the health of the population.

-# Global Picture of Child Mortality from 1800 to Today
+# Global picture of child mortality from 1800 until today

 The chart shows the child mortality rate – the share of children dying before they reach the age of 5 – for the entire world population at 4 different points in time.